Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 SSL Certificates Certificate fingerprint/issuer Search cert transparency logs for matching certificates

-ASN Autonomous System Number of hosting ISP Find IP ranges in that ASN, then reverse-DNS those ranges
+ASN Autonomous System Number of the hosting ISP Find IP ranges in that ASN and reverse-DNS those ranges

-By iteratively applying these techniques, you expand from one domain into a complete operational infrastructure map.
-Well-mapped infrastructure reveals scale, redundancy strategies, third-party hosting relationships, and potential single points of failure for takedown operations.
+By applying these techniques iteratively, you expand from a single domain to a complete map of the operational infrastructure.
+A well-mapped infrastructure reveals scale, redundancy strategies, third-party hosting relationships and potential single points of failure for takedown operations.

 Phase 1: Seed Collection

-Start with known indicators: a malicious domain from a breach notification, an IP from your network logs, or a phishing URL from user reports.
-Document what you know and why you suspect it's malicious.
+Start with known indicators: a malicious domain from a breach notification, an IP from your network logs or a phishing URL from user reports.
+Document what you know and why you suspect it is malicious.

 Phase 2: Expansion Through Passive DNS

 Query passive DNS for the seed domain.
-If the IP address has been stable, you've found infrastructure endpoints.
-If it's rotated weekly, examine the full rotation pattern.
-Look for timing changes (rapid rotation may indicate infrastructure compromise).
+If the IP address has been stable, you have found the infrastructure endpoints.
+If it rotates weekly, examine the entire rotation pattern.
+Look for temporal changes (rapid rotation can indicate infrastructure compromise).

 Phase 3: WHOIS Registrant Correlation

-Collect WHOIS records for domains from Phase 2.
+Collect the WHOIS records for the Phase 2 domains.
 Look for repeated registrant contact information.
 Search for all domains registered to those contacts.
 Document any variations or obfuscation attempts.

 Phase 4: Infrastructure Clustering

-Collect SSL certificates from identified domains.
+Collect SSL certificates from the identified domains.
 Search certificate transparency logs for related certificates.
-Map nameservers, hosting providers, and ASNs.
+Map nameservers, hosting providers and ASNs.
 Build a graph connecting all related assets.

 Phase 5: Verification and Attribution

-Cross-reference findings with known threat intelligence.
-Do identified infrastructure clusters match known threat actors?
-Are timing patterns consistent with known campaigns?
-Document confidence levels for each attribution.
+Cross-check findings with known threat intelligence.
+Do the identified infrastructure clusters match known threat actors?
+Are the temporal patterns consistent with known campaigns?
+Document the confidence levels of each attribution.

 Tools for Domain Intelligence